kelseyhightower/kube-cert-manager/README.md

 2016/07/24 14:54:26 Deleting hightowerlabs.com certificate...
 ```

-> Note: The LetsEncrypt user account is not deleted from the `kube-cert-manager` internal database to prevent hitting LetsEncrypt rate limits on account registrations.
-Accounts can also be used by multiple certificates so we keep them around even if the account is not being used.
+> Note: The Let's Encrypt user account is not deleted from the `kube-cert-manager` internal database to prevent hitting rate limits on account registrations.
+User accounts can also be used by multiple certificates so we keep them around even if the account is not in use.

 ### Recreating a Certificate

-Submitting a previously deleted Certificate configuration to the Kubernetes API server will cause the `kube-cert-manager` to reuse the existing LetsEncrypt account associated with the email address defined for the certificate.
-If a valid LetsEncrypt certificate is available it will be downloaded and used when recreating the Kubernetes TLS secret.
+Submitting a previously deleted Certificate configuration to the Kubernetes API server will cause the `kube-cert-manager` to reuse the existing Let's Encrypt account associated with the email address defined for the certificate.
+If a valid Let's Encrypt issued certificate is available it will be downloaded and used when recreating the Kubernetes TLS secret.

 ```
 kubectl create -f certificates/hightowerlabs-com.yaml